adioshun/gitBook_DeepDrive/paper2017-segmetation-automateddriving.md

 ### 4.3 Learning Challenges

-#### A. 1) Class imbalance
+#### A. Class imbalance

-- There is severe class imbalance due to the fact that important objects like **pedestrians** are under represented unlike **sky** and **building**.
+- 오브젝트간 불균형 : There is severe class imbalance due to the fact that important objects like **pedestrians** are under represented unlike **sky** and **building**.

-- This could also create a bias to **ignore small objects**.
+- 문제점 : This could also create a bias to **ignore small objects**.

-- This could be handled by a weighting scheme in the error function.
+- 해결 방법 #1 : This could be handled by a **weighting scheme** in the error function.

-Another potentialsolution is to use mask predictions on detected bounding boxesof these small objects as in [50][51].2) Unobserved Objects: Because the soft-max classifier isnormalized to probability one, it doesn’t handle previous unseenobjects.
+- 해결 방법 #2 : Another potential solution is to use mask predictions on detected bounding boxes of these small objects as in [50][51].

+#### B. Unobserved Objects

+Because the soft-max classifier isnormalized to probability one, it doesn’t handle previous unseenobjects.

 The classifier matches it to one of the previouslytrained classes.